Dmitry Livanov

 Dmitry Viktorovich Livanov (Дми́трий Ви́кторович Лива́нов, born February 15, 1967) is a Russian Doctor of Physics, professor, current rector of the Moscow Institute of Physics and Technology and former rector of Moscow Institute of Steel and Alloys, and the Minister of Education and Science of the Russian Federation from 2012 to 2016.

 In 1990, he graduated with honors from the Physical Chemistry Department of the Moscow Institute of Steel and Alloys.
 In 1990-1992, he studied at the postgraduate in same institute, where he defended his thesis for the degree of Candidate of Physico-Mathematical Sciences on "Heat transfer interacting electrons in superconductors and normal metals".
 In 1992-2000, he worked in that institute as Research fellow and senior researcher, Laboratory synthesis, associate professor at the Department of Theoretical Physics.

 In 2004-2005, he became director of the scientific-technical and innovation department of the Ministry of Education and Science.
 In 2005-2007, he was promoted to Deputy Minister of Education and Science.
 In 2007, he became rector of the Moscow Institute of Steel and Alloys and additional President of the Black Sea Universities Network.
-He held this position till 21 May 2012, when he was appointed to the Minister of Education and Science of the Russian Federation in Dmitry Medvedev's Cabinet.
+He held this position till 21 May 2012, when he was appointed Minister of Education and Science of the Russian Federation in Dmitry Medvedev's Cabinet.

 In 2013 he signed the reform that incorporated the Russian Academy of Medical Sciences and the Russian Academy of Agriculture Sciences into the Russian Academy of Sciences (RAS), subordinating it to the Federal Agency of Scientific Organizations (FASO), a government-controlled entity which realized a takeover of the RAS assets.

-On 19 August 2016 Livanov was replaced in the government with Olga Yurievna Vasilieva and appointed special representative of the president on trade and economic relations with Ukraine.
-On 26 August 2016 the Ukrainian Ministry of Economic Development and Trade reported that it did not have had any contact with Livanov.
+On 19 August 2016 Olga Yurievna Vasilieva replaced Livanov at the head of the Ministry of Education and he was appointed special representative of the president on trade and economic relations with Ukraine., but was removed from that position two years later.

+Livanov was appointed rector of the Moscow Institute of Physics and Technology in 2021.